E-commerce

 Sidekick, the commerce assistant described in the same documentation, can help speed up administrative and creative tasks; keep it as an execution tool, not as a source of truth for your legal or tax obligations.

-Human + AI Workflow: Control Panel
+Human + AI workflow: dashboard

-Human + AI workflow: control panel
+Human + AI workflow: control table

 Step